-In 2017, state and local governments spent $660 billion, or more than one-fifth (21 percent) of direct general spending, on elementary and secondary education.2 As a share of direct state and local general spending, elementary and secondary education was the second-largest expenditure in 2018, only slightly trailing spending on public welfare (which includes Medicaid).
-K-12 education spending was the largest source from 1977 to 2015.
+In 2018, state and local governments spent $668 billion, or more than one-fifth (21 percent) of direct general spending, on elementary and secondary education.2 As a share of direct state and local general spending, elementary and secondary education was the second-largest expenditure in 2018, only slightly trailing spending on public welfare (which includes Medicaid).
+K-12 education spending was the largest expenditure from 1977 to 2015.
 If federal transfers are excluded (that is, if only own-source funds are counted), elementary and secondary education is still the largest state and local spending item.
 The federal government spends on both elementary and secondary education and Medicaid, but it provides nearly two-thirds of Medicaid funds while only contributing a fraction of K-12 education dollars in most years (see the section on spending by level of government below).

-Nearly all (90 percent) elementary and secondary education spending goes toward operational costs, such as salaries and benefits for public school employees engaged in instruction; administration; guidance counseling; textbooks; and other auxiliary services operated through the school system, such as transportation to schools and lunch programs.
-The remaining 10 percent is spent on capital outlays, such as school construction and renovation and some equipment purchases.
+Nearly all (90 percent) elementary and secondary education spending goes toward operational costs.
+This includes salaries and benefits for public school employees engaged in instruction, administration, guidance counseling, plus spending on textbooks and other auxiliary services such as transportation and lunch programs.
+The remaining 10 percent is spent on capital outlays, such as school construction and renovation.

-However, while localities directly spent the money, a majority of it was financed through state and federal funds.
-In the 2015–16 school year, the federal government provided 8 percent of total revenues for elementary and secondary education ($56 billion), states provided 47 percent ($323 billion), and local governments provided 45 percent ($307 billion).4
+However, while localities directly spent nearly all of this money, a majority of it was financed through state and federal funds.
+In the 2017–18 school year, the federal government provided 8 percent of total revenues for elementary and secondary education ($57 billion), states provided 47 percent ($344 billion), and local governments provided 45 percent ($333 billion).4

 Per capita spending is an incomplete metric because it doesn’t provide any information about a state's demographics, policy decisions, administrative procedures, or residents’ choices.